This article explains how to protect your financial and personal data in FreeAgent by setting a secure account password.

 At FreeAgent, we use a number of technical and organisational measures to make sure our data is secure.
 You are in control of your password, so we’d like to offer you some advice to help you choose the most secure password possible.

 The secret is to make your password memorable (so you don’t have to write it down), but also hard to guess.
 Length is a key factor: a longer password, often called a passphrase, is inherently harder to break than a shorter alternative.
 Passphrases are usually a combination of words that you can easily remember or associate with.
+Please note that your password must be at least twelve characters long.

-For example, XPV!s6j2iPX might meet complexity requirements, but you are never going to remember that and will probably have to write it down (although if you use a Password Manager like LastPass - then that’s great).
+For example, XPV!s6j2iPXt might meet complexity requirements, but you are never going to remember that and will probably have to write it down (although if you use a Password Manager like LastPass - then that’s great).
 Similarly, using something like P455W0rd! is quite common, and just not secure enough.

 A longer passphrase such as sunwalkraindrive, which looks much simpler, is actually a lot harder to break.
 Further combining non-alphanumeric characters only increases the security, and this can be as easy as adding spaces, giving you sun walk rain drive.
 Hey, even throw in an exclamation mark if you are feeling adventurous!